Monday, January 9, 2023

 And that’s how she ended up in ‘my’ barn.

 In my spare time or at the end of my day -every day, I would sit outside her stall, talking to her.
 Every time I made a loud noise, she’d attack the stall wall, trying to stop me or the loud noises.
 One day I had to leave on time because I had an appointment to make.
 Hurrying to her stall, I told her that I was going but here was her daily carrot treat.
 As I jogged down the shed row, I heard her whisper a soft nicker.
-Tears in my eyes and feeling happy, I got into my little car and drove away, promising to see her in the morning.
+Tears in my eyes and feeling happy, I got into my little car and drove away, promising that we would be great friends.

 Comment